ranibb/mongoDB-RESTful-APIs-authenticate-angular-application/README.md

 ### Events UI & Service

 Begin by generating a new service for the events and we call it event: `ng g s event`.
 Then create a service to fetch the regular and special events and subscribe to the observables in the respective components.
+Then build up the html for both regular and special events components.